QuickStart Guide: https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/

 - A: SCOM 2016, 1801, and 1807 only.
 LINK

-- Q: In a side by side migration to a new SCOM 2019 management group, what SCOM versions can coexist in a supported fashion? (i.e… agents of one version communicating with management servers of another version?
+- Q: In a side by side migration to a new SCOM 2019 management group, what SCOM versions can coexist in a supported fashion? (i.e… agents of one version communicating with management servers of another version?)

 - A: SCOM 2016, 1801, and 1807 can coexist with SCOM 2019 deployments.
-LINK
+(It is possible that older versions of SCOM will communicate with SCOM 2019, but it isn’t a tested and supported scenario outside of what is documented) LINK

 - Q: Are any capacity and scale changes coming in SCOM 2019?